reuters-graphics/chart-module-polling-lines/README.md

   * No category labels on lines.
   * No mouseover interactions.
   * Ticks extend full width on small charts only.
+`fixedHeight` : (Integer) Chart height.
+If not present, height defaults to aspect ratio of 70% of the width.

 ### Example usage: